moritzblum/mein-impfrechner/README.md

 1. download and install [https://nodejs.org/en/](node.js)
 2. clone this repository and navigate into it: `cd mein-impfrechner`
 3. install all dependencies: `npm install` (this will set up the project according to package.json)

-Now you are ready for development.
+4.  we use [Mocha](https://mochajs.org/) for Unit Tests, therefore install it: `sudo npm install -g mocha` Now you are ready for development.
 If you want to deploy the current version, run `npm run deploy` inside the project directory (on the `master` branch).